 Those numbers you see there are my happiness ratings.
-I made a conscious effort to consider my happiness whenever I was writing in my journal.
+I made a conscious effort to reflect on my happiness whenever I was writing in my journal.
 This had a tremendous effect on my self-awareness, and it's something you can include in your own journal as well!

-3. Contemplate about how you reacted to certain events
+3. Reflect on how you reacted to certain events

 One of the keys to self-awareness is to be able to recognize the way you react to certain events and then alter your reactions for a better outcome.

-It's simple, you just have to write about certain events, how you reacted to those events and in particular how you could have reacted in order to reach a better outcome.
+It's simple, you just have to write about certain events, how you reacted to those events, and how you could have reacted in order to reach a better outcome.